 Getting medicine to HIV/AIDS patients - the "3 by 5" initiative

-This disease is the worst health threat the world has faced for several centuries.
-I will tell you a little about the current global effort to contain it.
+HIV/AIDS is the worst health threat the world has faced for several centuries.
+I will tell you a little about the current global effort to contain this disease.
 A central component of it is to make antiretroviral treatment available where it is most urgently needed.
 Afterwards, I would be happy to hear your views and try to answer any questions you may have.

-"3 by 5" is the short name for a United Nations target of getting antiretroviral treatment to 3 million people living with HIV/AIDS in developing countries by the end of 2005.
-Since the 1990s this treatment has restored many people living with AIDS to strength and a relatively normal life.
+The rationale "3 by 5" is the short name for a United Nations target of getting antiretroviral treatment to 3 million of the people living with HIV/AIDS in developing countries by the end of 2005.
+Since the 1990s this treatment has proved its ability to restore AIDS patients to strength and a normal life.
 But the production and distribution of the drugs required have been slow.
 In addition, the drugs have been unaffordable to patients in poor societies.

 Since AIDS was first described in 1981, it has killed over 30 million people.
-In the worst-hit countries the transmission of HIV is accelerated by poverty, gender inequality and health systems weakened by inadequate investment and lack of trained workers.
+In the worst-hit countries the transmission of HIV is accelerated by poverty, gender inequality and health systems weakened by external debt.
 At present there are 40 million people in the world who are living with HIV/AIDS.
 More than 70% of those infected with HIV now live in Africa, and the majority of AIDS deaths have occurred there.
 In some countries the disease has reversed the trend towards longer life expectancy.
 It has orphaned an estimated 14 million children.
 A recent World Bank study predicted that South Africa, to take one example, would face "complete economic collapse" if it did not take effective measures to combat AIDS.

 The "3 by 5" initiative is a first step to a practical response to this emergency.
-At the same time it is a statement that the international community has no alternative but to do everything in its power to stop the devastation that is now occurring. .
+At the same time it is a statement that the international community has no alternative but to do everything in its power to stop the devastation that is occurring while it still can be stopped.

-The opening paragraphs of the WHO’s Constitution include the following statement.
-“The enjoyment of the highest attainable standard of health is one of the fundamental rights of every human being without distinction of race, religion, political belief, economic or social condition.”
+The way this is put in WHO’s Constitution is: “The enjoyment of the highest attainable standard of health is one of the fundamental rights of every human being without distinction of race, religion, political belief, economic or social condition.”
 This statement was made just after the Second World War, when the consequences of denying that right had been fully seen and felt in many countries.
 The only way to make such statements have meaning is to put them into practice.

-On December 1, we announced our global strategy for achieving 3 by 5 - a comprehensive view of what needs to be done to make treatment available on the scale needed.
-The strategy describes the actions needed at the global and the local level, and emphasises the importance of partnerships in reaching and going beyond this target.
+On December 1, we announced our global strategy for achieving "3 by 5" - a comprehensive view of what needs to be done to make treatment available on the scale needed.
+The strategy covers everything from the global to the local partnerships required, and the action they will take.

-Over 90% of the people who need antiretroviral treatment for AIDS live in just 34 countries, and two thirds of these countries are in sub-Saharan Africa.
+The plan Over 90% of the treatment gap the "3 by 5" target seeks to fill is located in just 34 countries, and two thirds of these countries are in sub-Saharan Africa.

 The core of the strategy consists in simplifying and standardizing procedures for treatment to make it accessible to people living where the health services are weak or non-existent.
 Access in such areas is being achieved only by a very few people in scattered locations around the world, through the efforts of individuals and small groups.
 The need now is to make the necessary knowledge, skills and resources available on the largest possible scale in the shortest possible time.
 We are using a public health approach in which a team of health care workers, supervised by a doctor, can start and manage patients on antiretroviral therapy.

 We have been working with many partners to harmonize and standardize tools for monitoring and evaluating programme activities, and tracking patients.
-These partners include the Global Fund to Fight AIDS, Tuberculosis and Malaria; UNAIDS; the World Bank; and the US Centers for Disease Control; as well as the many bilateral agencies involved in this work.
-Their activities include supporting countries, raising and distributing funds, operational and scientific research, training, and organizing prevention and control activities.
+These partners include the Global Fund to Fight AIDS, Tuberculosis and Malaria, UNAIDS, the World Bank, and the US Centers for Disease Control.
+They are involved in raising and distributing funds, operational and scientific research, training, and organizing prevention and control activities.

-The aim of universal access to antiretroviral therapy is to be able to treat HIV infection as a chronic disease, like diabetes, for which sufferers receive lifelong treatment if necessary.
+The aim of universal access to antiretroviral therapy is to make HIV infection treatable as a chronic disease, like diabetes, for which sufferers receive lifelong treatment if necessary.
 This is how it is already seen by some for whom treatment is easily accessible.
 For the millions who see no hope of access, however, it continues to be a lethal and severely stigmatizing disease.

 To deliver lifelong care, a strong health system is needed.
 The stock of medicines has to be dependable.
 The carers have to be properly supervised and supported to provide a reliable service of high quality.
 At present, health systems are run down in many of the countries that are bearing the brunt of the epidemic.
 They have received little or no investment in recent years.
 The "3 by 5" initiative therefore has to invest in strengthening and improving weak health systems; otherwise it will be impossible to provide the necessary services.
 Strengthened health systems will benefit all other users as well, not just those living with HIV/AIDS.

-This illustrates an important principle behind all emergency work: while saving lives and meeting the most pressing needs, it must also build sustainable systems that will continue to support health development in the years to come.
+This illustrates an important principle behind all emergency work: while saving lives and meeting the most pressing needs, it must build the systems that will make life possible on a permanent basis.

-Our aim is to establish "3 by 5" teams in 40 countries selected on the basis of their high burden of HIV/AIDS and their need.
-These teams will be supporting the Ministry of Health in each country.
+Our aim is to establish "3 by 5" teams in 40 countries selected on the basis of their high burden of HIV/AIDS and the strategic needs of the campaign.
+These teams will be supporting the Ministry of Health in each country and be based in the WHO office or in some cases in the Ministry of Health.

-Our staff will not be implementing ART themselves but supporting countries to do this in a sustainable but urgent fashion, in line with the "3 by 5" target for that country.
+Our staff will not be implementing ART themselves but supporting countries to do this in a sustainable but urgent fashion, in line as far as possible with the "3 by 5" target for that country.
 We will be using the "three ones" approach to help countries coordinate the wide array of activities and partners needed to scale up treatment delivery within the framework of one national plan.

 So far we have raised additional resources to staff 22 country teams, and the process of recruitment and deployment is going on now.
 Over 1600 people applied for the international and country team leader posts when we advertised them recently.